Welcome to the League!

 • 4.0 or higher: 10 points

-• 15 points if it appears in the Letterboxd Top 500
+• 15 points if the film appears in the Letterboxd Top 500

 • Rotten Tomatoes